THE TALE OF THE EYE, THE SEED AND THE SNAKE

 FRIEZE SCULPTURE 2025, Regent’s Park London, 17 September – 2 November 2025

 Following the success of Of Roots and Vessels, a solo exhibition presented by Victoria Law Projects at Photo London 2025, Venezuelan-born, London-based artist Lucia Pizzani returns with a major new commission for Frieze Sculpture 2025.
-Co-presented with Galleria Doris Ghetta, the site-specific installation—The Tale of The Eye, the Snake and the Seed—unfolds in Regent’s Park as a multisensory exploration of nature, myth, and transformation.
+Co-presented with Galleria Doris Ghetta, the site-specific installation—The Tale of The Eye, the Snake and the Seed—unfolds in Regent’s Park as a multi-sensory exploration of nature, myth, and transformation.

 The Eye, 2025